Mount Olive Township, New Jersey: Local government

 Effective January 1, 1972, the voters in the Township approved a change to a Mayor-Council form of government, governed by a directly elected mayor and a seven-member Township Council elected on an at-large basis.
 The mayor operates the government with the assistance of a Township Administrator, with the Council performing a legislative role.
 Starting from its inception in 1871, Mount Olive had been governed under the Township form of municipal government, by a three-person Township Committee, which was expanded to five members in 1968.

 Mount Olive Township is governed under the Optional Municipal Charter Law's (Faulkner Act) Mayor-Council form of government (Plan E), enacted based on the recommendations of a Charter Study Commission.
 The governing body is comprised of the Mayor and the Township Council and provides for a "strong mayor", with a separately elected mayor and council.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the seven-member Township Council.
 The mayor, who is elected directly by the voters, is the Chief Executive Officer of the Township.
 The Mayor is responsible for carrying out all Council decisions and for the day-to-day operation of all functions of the municipality.
 The Township Council is comprised of seven members, who are elected on an at-large basis with staggered terms in elections held in odd-numbered years with either three seats or four seats coming up for vote; the mayor is up for election the same year that three council seats are up for vote.
 The Township Council is the legislative branch of the government and is responsible for approving the municipal budget and enacting ordinances.
 The council elects a Council President from among its members at an annual reorganization meeting.
 The Council President presides at all council meetings.